ssandipansamanta/MarketingCampaignEffectiveness/README.md

 ```
 As part of a marketing campaign to increase customer spend and loyalty, client sent out coupons to 4000 buyers by post.
-Each buyer received one coupon for $10 which they could spend on client.com in a two week window between the 5th and 18th January 2015.
+Each buyer received one coupon for $10 which they could spend on client.com in a two week window between the 5th and
-Some buyers used their coupon to get money off their purchases in that time (Redeemers) and others chose not to (Non-Redeemers).
+18th January 2015.Some buyers used their coupon to get money off their purchases in that time (Redeemers) and others
-A third group of shoppers (Control) were not sent a coupon but will act as a benchmark as we assess whether the coupons successfully
+chose not to (Non-Redeemers).
+A third group of shoppers (Control) were not sent a coupon but will act as a benchmark
-boosted customer spending as hoped.
+as we assess whether the coupons successfully boosted customer spending as hoped.
 ```

 # Datasets